Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Golden Week is a time of national holidays that includes Showa Day, Constitution Memorial Day, Greenery Day, and Children’s Day.

-It takes place in the first week of May and is a grouped collection of Japan’s national holidays.
+It takes place in the first week of May and is a collection of Japan’s national holidays.

 Avoid Golden Week at all costs is our advice.